Nagai Stadium: History

 When Nagai Stadium initially opened in 1964, its capacity was 23,000, and its opening event was a football match during the 1964 Summer Olympics.
 The stadium's seating capacity was expanded to 50,000 in 1996 for the 52nd National Sports Festival of Japan in 1997.

 The stadium hosted three matches in the 2002 FIFA World Cup.

 Nagai Stadium has been used many times for athletic competitions; it played host to the Athletics at the 2001 East Asian Games and the 2007 World Championships in Athletics.
 It is also the venue for the annual Osaka Grand Prix athletics meeting which took place every May from 1996 to 2010, and again since 2018.
 In addition, the stadium is the starting and finishing point for the Osaka International Ladies Marathon, held annually in late January-early February.

+Other than sports event, this venue also used as concert venue.
+In 2018 Nogizaka46 held a two days concert for their Summer Tour.
+K-Pop girl group TWICE played at the stadium on May 13th and 14th 2023 as part of their Ready to Be World Tour, and will return to play encore dates on July 13th and 14th 2024.